BentoBoxWorld/docs/docs/index.md

 - BSkyBlock - our version of SkyBlock and sequel to ASkyBlock.
 - AcidIsland - survive in a sea of acid!
-- AOneBlock - our version of OneBlock originaly made by IJAMinecraft.
+- AOneBlock - our take on the OneBlock map created by IJAMinecraft.
 - CaveBlock - mining, mining, and more mining!
 - SkyGrid - a terrifying grid of blocks!